tlswg/tls13-spec/draft-ietf-tls-tls13.md

 : All of the data from all messages in this handshake (not including any HelloRequest messages) up to, but not including, this message.
 This is only data visible at the handshake layer and does not include record layer headers.
-However, if padded handshake records are used, the hash does include the two bytes specifying the length of the padding, as well as any padding present. handshake_messages is the concatenation of all the Handshake structures as defined in
+For encrypted handshake records, the hash includes the two bytes specifying the length of the padding, as well as any padding present.  handshake_messages is the concatenation of all the Handshake structures as defined in
   {{handshake-protocol}}, exchanged thus far.
 {:br }